perses/perses/ui/ui-guidelines.md

 These are things we look for in code review.
 Most of these are general guidelines to ensure you are writing modular UI code.

+- When exporting modules, you should use named exports (instead of default exports).
 - Avoid breaking things out into a reusable global component unless it needs to be used in 3 or more places.
 - Start thinking about breaking a module into smaller modules or sub components when